vanschependom/KULAK_IW-shed-of-graphs/README.md

 - `requirements.txt`:
   A file containing all Python dependencies that are required.
 - `restore_from_backup.sh`: A script for restoring the `history.txt` file from a backup in `~/.filtered-graphs`
+- `stop_docker.sh`: A script for stopping a docker container
 - `unit_tests.py`: A file containing all Pytest unit tests.
 - `webserver.py`: A Python script with the necessary code for running the Flask webserver.
 - `write_history.py`: A Python script for writing the history to memory.